 So, let’s start with what I see as my main work, Piracy is Liberation.
 This is my big project.
 Over a period of around 10 years, I made 11 books in the series, later collected in two big volumes.
-The plan is to continue the story pretty soon(?).
-In total, it will be around 1600 pages, So I’m more or less half-way through the series.
+Then I took a 10 year break before continuing with a 12th book in 2023.
+The plan is to continue the story more or less regularly.
+In total, it will be around 3000(?) pages, but that number shifts constantly.

 This is the story where I’m building a world inhabited by characters who evolve over time, with a story-arc that will deal with various topics that are important to me on its way to an epic conclusion.
 Elements of this story can of course be read as allegorical, but it’s also a work of fiction where you should be able empathize with the characters and follow their personal development as well as the evolution of the world they live in.
 In some ways, their world is very similar to ours (on a more and less symbolic level), in other ways it is its own thing.

 (Most, but not all, of these covers were made by Susanne Johansson.)

 I also started making Piracy is Liberation zines, as stand-alone stories taken from previous or future books.
 The first one, Piracy is Liberation zine 0001: Algorhythm is set in the future, and will probably be redrawn and fit into book 016.
 Like book 010, it’s an experiment in storytelling as it can be read as an association-based hypertext, kind of like a choose-your-own-adventure book, if you remember those.

 You can read more about Piracy is Liberation at the dedicated site, elftorp.com/freeinformation, including quotes about the comic from other creators I admire a lot.